georgekitsos21/Upstream/README.md

 This Maven project automates the testing of the DemoQA Online Shop (https://demoqa.com/books), including tests for:
 - Login functionality
 - Logout functionality
-- Verification of the book list against an expected list
+- Verification the number of the books against the expected

 ## Prerequisites